 Every year, Colorado College enrolls an academically accomplished student body that encompasses a wide variety of interests, talents, and backgrounds.
 Our holistic evaluation process considers your academic work, writing, letters of recommendation, test scores, extracurricular activities, and your unique talents and personal qualities.

 Make sure to fill out the forms carefully and completely.
 If necessary, feel free to list your responses on additional pages or a resume.
 Double-check that the submission goes through.

 We encourage you to highlight significant awards, activities, and personal accomplishments.
 In our view, it is better to provide too much information than not enough.
-Submission of the Arts Supplement is optional.
-These materials will be reviewed by the appropriate academic department, but will not be returned to you.

 We look at your transcript(s) for information about your ability to excel in the classroom and thrive as a scholar on our campus.
 Your course grades, along with the rigor of your chosen academic program, give us insight into your academic preparedness for Colorado College.

 A successful applicant almost always has excelled in a rigorous college preparatory program including honors, AP, or IB courses, if offered.
 Most students will have completed at least 16 (but usually 20) solid academic courses by the time they graduate high school.